 The ABOR capital development process for major capital projects consists of six phases:

 For a flowchart of the ABOR capital development process, see CPM 302A.

 All major capital projects must be specifically identified (e.g., nature, requirements, character, etc.).
 Project justifications will be consistent with university strategic and capital planning and will address how the project relates to specific ASU strategic objectives.
 ASU’s mission and scope statement is the source document for determining these objectives.

 Generally, all major renovation, maintenance, rehabilitation, infrastructure, and new construction projects estimated to cost $5 million or more, regardless of the source of funds, shall be brought to the board for approval.
 Projects with budgets originally estimated to be less than $5 million that expand to $5 million or more must follow the regents’ process.

 For information on the Arizona Board of Regents’ capital process, and further descriptions of each phase, including authority granted by approval, see CPM 201, “ABOR Building Construction, Remodeling, and Renovation.”

-Some manual exhibits are available only in PDF format.
-An Adobe Acrobat Reader plug-in is required to view these PDF files.
-See our main policies and procedures page if you require this plug-in.
+Some manual exhibits are available only in PDF format, which requires Adobe Reader® for viewing.
+See the About the Manuals page if you require this plug-in.

-CPM 302A, The Capital Development Process has Five Phases
+CPM 302A, The Capital Development Process has Four Phases

 skip navigation bar